 Short-Term Inpatient Treatment

 Short-term inpatient treatment is limited within the state.
-Per SAMHSA, 23 programs are operating throughout Oregon.
+23 programs are operating throughout Oregon.
 Short-term means it provides services for less than 30 days.
 For example, a program may last two weeks or 28 days.
 Short-term treatment is effective, but more prolonged treatment is likely needed for more severe addiction.

 Long-Term Residential Treatment

 Long-term residential drug and alcohol rehabilitation is the most effective approach used to treat substance use and addiction.
 There are 29 of these programs in Oregon.
 Long-term means treatment lasts for three to six months or longer.
 Programs include non-profit or for-profit private services and state-funded facilities.

 Overall, there are extensive outpatient substance use and addiction treatment services in Oregon.
 There are 187 of these facilities and services in the state.
 Outpatient services include regular outpatient treatment, intensive outpatient programs, outpatient detox, day treatment, and partial hospitalization.
 Outpatient is appealing because the patient is not living at the facility.

 The cost of addiction treatment in Oregon can vary greatly depending on factors like the type of program the person chooses.
 One of the most influential factors is the type of insurance the person has if they have any, and if the facility accepts it.